 “I’m going to buy it,” I replied with as straight a voice as I could muster, trying not to laugh.
 “You ate part of this donut and so we have to pay for it, right?”

 She nodded in agreement.
 “Right.”

-“And then what?” she persisted, “What are you going to do with it?”
+“And then what?” she persisted, “Mommy, what are you going to do with it?”

-Join me next week as I recount my first two-week carb test… what I did right, what I did wrong, and how that eventually lead me to understanding the most crucial thing I needed to know to be able to help Haylie become seizure free without medications.
+That scientifically-backed understanding of the ideal human metabolism lead me to my first two-week carbohydrate test.
+Some things I did right.
+Some things I did wrong, but it eventually lead me to understanding the most crucial thing I needed to know to be able to help Haylie become seizure free without medications.

 With much love,